 - If your pen starts to feel too hot, turn it off and let it cool down for a few minutes to avoid further oil burning.

 - Not vaping for a while?
 Place the rubber plug back on the bottom and store the cartridge upright in a cool, dark place.

 - Keep your vaporizer dry.

 - For the best quality and flavor from your oil cartridges, use them up within two weeks of opening.
 If they get older and start to turn brown, they are still safe and effective, even if they don’t taste that great.

 - To clean your mouthpiece, avoid soap and water.
 Instead, dab a q-tip with rubbing alcohol and rub over the mouthpiece.

-- If you are trying a new vaping cannabis oils, it is best that you start with lower temperatures and slowly adjust over time because concentrates are much stronger than flower.
+- If you are trying new vaping cannabis oil, it is best that you start with lower temperatures and slowly adjust over time because concentrates are much stronger than flower.